Transformers are Inherently Succinct: The size of smallest witness via non-emptiness problem

-where $a_i \in \{a,b,c\}$ such that $(a_j,a_{j+1}) \in H$ for all $1 \le j < 2^4$.
-Here, $H := \{(a,b),(b,c),(b,a),(c,b)\}$ is a set of constraints specifying which symbols can be next to each other.
-For simplicity, we concentrate on the two main conditions: (i) checking that the bit counter is incremented and (ii) checking that the successive symbols are in $H$.
-To check (i), we use the following attention operation:
+such that $(\sym{a}_n,\sym{a}_{n+1}) \in H$ for all $1 \le n < 2^4$.
+We show how to construct a B-RASP programs that (i) check that the bit counter is incremented, and (ii) check that the successive symbols are in $H$.\footnote{Filling in the remainder of the B-RASP program to enforce the remaining constraints is straightforward.} To check (i), we use the following attention operation: